Aratta was known as the "mother of goats." Notice the chart showing the high number of goats found at Godin Tepe site.

 The Epic of Gilgamesh (Tablet nine) mentions Mount Mashu or twin-peaked mountain.
-Approximately 40 miles southwest-west of Godin Tepe is Parau Mountain that has two peaks.
+Approximately 35-40 miles west/southwest of Godin Tepe is Parau Mountain that has two peaks.
 Considering the proximity to Aratta, it is a good candidate for Mashu, especially since this mountain was sacred to the ancients and has the Behistun Inscription and Statue of Hercules.

 In the process of searching for Noah’s Ark, I started to see a nexus between the biblical Flood narrative and Sumerian flood legends.
 I pondered if biblical Ararat was the same as Sumerian Aratta.
 I started to consider the clues of Aratta’s location provided in the translation of the clay tablets, Enmerkar and the Lord of Aratta and Lugalbanda in the Mountain Cave: